Mistermasque/yuno-archive/README.md

 cleanup_method          # Cleanup after operations
 usage_method            # Print method-specific help
 fetch_from_dest         # Retrieve archive from destination
+fetch_archive_snapshot  # Copy snapshot file to a destination
 ```
 If any function is missing, the script will abort with an error.